HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 **Abnormal**

-Wrong type declared when converting a string class name to the target `Class` using the `toClass` method.
+Wrong type declared when converting string class name to target `Class` using `Class.toClass`, `Class.toClassOrNull`, `GenericClass.argument` methods.

+The following uses the `Class.toClass` method as an example.

 > The following example